 Credit: J.Y.
 Kim (MPIfR), Boston University Blazar Program (VLBA and GMVA), and Event Horizon Telescope Collaboration

 If the Universe as a whole is subject to reversible processes, remnants of a black hole from a pre-big-bang phase may have been at the origin of a primordial white hole bursting at once in a bouncing scenario.
-Could there be a direct quantum tunneling from a black hole sucking in matter in one universe to a white hole spewing out matter in another?
+Could there be a direct quantum tunneling from a black hole drawing in energy in one universe to a white hole spewing out energy in another?
 It begs the question of whether a white hole crosses over through spacetime or from one universe to the next and whether it involves a wormhole structure between a black hole and a white hole of different mass.
 If white hole remnants are a constituent of dark matter, dark matter may have played a role in the Early Universe.

 … if the system is subjected to reversible processes, the irreversibility doesn’t occur and the irreversibility footprint disappears and time becomes null.
 So, in completely reversible processes, the systems move only in the space component of the space-time, without having any movement in the time components.
 So, any completely reversible system seems to be able also to disappear in a space position and to appear in any other space position without spending time.